splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrumentation/lambda-ec2-collector-gateway.rst

 Set up a Collector gateway in EC2
 =====================================================================

-You can send data from multiple instrumented functions to a Collector running in data forwarding (gateway) mode in EC2.
-This helps aggregate data and reduce load.

 To send spans from the instrumented Lambda function to the Collector gateway running in EC2, do the following: